opendocsg/slw-judgments-backfill/2015_SGHC_123/report.md

  followed by the Casa Merah apartment.

-28     Taking all the circumstances into consideration and applying the broad brush approach which was reaffirmed by the Court of Appeal in _BCB v BCC_ [2013] 2 SLR 324, I was of the view that a twenty percentage point differential in favour of the wife would be just and equitable.
+28     Taking all the circumstances into consideration and applying the broad brush approach which was reaffirmed by the Court of Appeal in _BCB v BCC_ <span class="citation">[2013] 2 SLR 324</span>, I was of the view that a twenty percentage point differential in favour of the wife would be just and equitable.
 I therefore ordered that the two apartments be divided between the wife and the husband in the ratio 60:40.

 **Maintenance for the daughter**